LDNinjas/smart-search-control/README.md

 ## Troubleshooting

-- If you encounter any issues, please refer to the (plugin documentation)[https://ldninjas.com/docs/smartsearch-control/] or (contact our support team)[https://ldninjas.com/contact-us/].
+- If you encounter any issues, please refer to the [plugin documentation](https://ldninjas.com/docs/smartsearch-control/) or [contact our support team](https://ldninjas.com/contact-us/).

 ## Support

-For support, please visit our support forums or contact us through (our website)[https://ldninjas.com].
+For support, please visit our support forums or contact us through [our website](https://ldninjas.com).

 ## Changelog